akivascript/furthermore/UPDATES.md

 ## Day 5: Tuesday, February 24, 2015

+### Unstuck
+* It ended up being a combination of things.
+The primary culprit was that I was referencing a file attached to the handler namespace that sets up some things for REPL development. ring did not like this at all.
+Removing the reference helped.
+The other issue was some deprecated ring dependencies.
+Those are gone now too.
+* Thus, web server is up and serving a very ugly home page with the latest posts listed.
+Progress, finally.

 ### Stuck
 * I didn't get much done yesterday.
 When I did sit down to finally get some coding done on this project, I decided to prop up the web server first.
 And, for some reason, it decided to stop working regardless of what I tried.
 I've made no changes to the files Compojure/Ring touch to get going and display a 'Hello World' page but I was faced with a NullPointerException anyway.
 I created another app, just to see, and it worked.
 I went through the two apps line by line and made sure they're the same: they are.
 Still doesn't work.
 * Frustrated, I gave up and watched Better Call Saul.